nginxinc/nginx-gateway-fabric/tests/README.md

 make stop-longevity-test
 ```

 This will tear down the test and collect results into a file, where you can add the PNGs of the dashboard.
+The results collection creates multiple files that you will need to manually combine as needed (logs file, traffic output file).

 ### Common test amendments